 Acceptance is sometimes confused with the idea that now we’re okay with our circumstances.
 This is not the case.
 Most people are never going to feel okay with having to deal with a chronic illness that takes a toll on their lifestyle and their life.
 This stage is about accepting that this is your new life and that you have to deal with it.
 We may never like this reality, but we learn to live with it.
 We begin to live again, but only after we have given grief and loss it’s due.

 Living Your Best Life

 Whether you are the one dealing with the chronic disease, the caregiver or the therapist, it’s important to recognize the emotional toll that can take place in dealing with lymphedema.
+Take the time to manage your illness, self care is essential as well as exercise.
 Have patience with yourself and the process.